ixd-physical-computing/IxD-PhysicalComputing-22/README.md

 Grading will be based primarily on effort and quality of assigned work (60%), research and practice outside of class (20%), and involvement in discussions and critiques (20%).

 Participation in group discussions and collaborative assignments during workshop sections are an important part of the course, any unexcused absences will affect your grade.
 More than two unexcused absences and you risk failing the course.
-If you need to be absent for any reason, please give the instructors advanced notice.
+If you need to be absent for any reason, please give the instructors at least 24 hours of advanced notice.

 ## Required Materials